block-commons/cryptocommons/content/FOSS-for-CPR/commons-constituencies/storytellers.md

 The stories about why people use it define what it is for, and therefore narrative becomes an important component of governance on the crypto commons.
 If Bitcoin's rules are to change, that change has to make sense to its constituents, to fit in with their [visions of Bitcoin](https://medium.com/@nic__carter/visions-of-bitcoin-4b7b7cbcd24c).

-The priority afforded to use as electronic cash, store of value, global reserve currency and tool for the oppressed determines one's view on how development should proceed, what the priorities are and which trade-offs are worth making.
+The priority afforded to different use cases (electronic cash, store of value, global reserve currency, tool for the oppressed) determines one's view on how development should proceed, what the priorities are and which trade-offs are worth making.

 Narrative can also used as a weapon against cryptocurrencies by external actors who do not wish them to succeed.
 Nic Carter has a lot of great [commentary](https://medium.com/castle-island-ventures/how-to-critique-bitcoin-a-guide-3e36b26f9642) about the mainstream media's coverage of Bitcoin.
-I haven't been paying close attention, but it seems to have focused largely on price and the criminality angle, and it is rare to see an accurate description that alludes to its positive aspects.
+It seems to have focused largely on price and the criminality angle, and it is rare to see any coverage that gives an indication of why so many people are interested in the idea.

 Another popular narrative is that cryptocurrencies aren’t backed by anything.
-They are backed by the belief that they will be around in the future, still available to all and working as intended, reliably following the rules of their social contract.
+Cryptocurrencies are backed by the belief that they will be around in the future, still available to all and working as intended, reliably following the rules of their social contract.
+The social contract for fixed supply cryptocurrencies states that the supply will decrease over time and eventually there will be no more issuance of new currency.
+People who expect this scarcity, coupled with increasing demand, to lead to price increasing over time, hold cryptocurrency as somewhere between a speculative asset and a "Store of Value".

 The storytellers disseminate their versions of the narrative and social contract the way they see it.
 They buy into the story and understand that achieving their vision of cryptocurrency's place in the world depends on spreading the word to people who are unaware or ambivalent.
 Within the ecosystem, the same stories serve to bolster the cohesion of stakeholders around a shared version of the narrative and steer its governance accordingly.

+This [article](https://otherinter.net/web3/headless-brands/) published in Oct 2019 considers Bitcoin as a new breed of "Headless Brand", with users having collective responsibility and individual freedom to define the brand.
+It provides an insightful overview of the decentralization of the branding component a cryptoasset, and considers the implications of commons-based brand production.

 ### Narrative Control